apache/mynewt-site/docs/newt/newt_operation.md

 * bsp: The board support package to combine with that application
 * build_profile: Either debug or optimized.

-The `my_blinky_sim` target that is included by default has the following settings:
+The `my_blinky_sim` target in the example below has the following settings:

 ```
 $ newt target show